deity-io/falcon-platform-docs/docs/platform/integration/wordpress.md

 ### 5. Finished

 That's it.
-If you're using our example app (`demo-v2`) then you should see your latests posts appear on your Falcon Platform apps homepage.
+If you're using our example app (`demo-v2`) then you should see your latest posts appear on your Falcon Platform apps homepage.